Profiles

 graph-core,graph-composition,runtime-basic,runtime-mapped).Profile declaration: how a producer/emitter/consumer declares supported profiles (document-level field vs out-of-band).

-Extension interoperability rules:
+Optional module interoperability rules:

-what "namespaced" means (URI-like vs compact prefix registry),
+what "namespaced" means for

-collision handling,
+extensionskeys,collision handling,

-pass-through requirements for stores/proxies.
+preservation and pass-through requirements for stores/proxies.

 Profile conformance rules: